(c) 2024 PillSync.com

 Metabolism Methylphenidate is metabolized primarily by de-esterification to alpha-phenyl-piperidine acetic acid (ritalinic acid), which has little or no pharmacologic activity.

-Racial or Ethnic Groups There is insufficient experience with the use of methylphenidate hydrochloride tablets and methylphenidate hydrochloride extended-release tablets to detect ethnic variations in pharmacokinetics.
+Racial or Ethnic Groups There is insufficient experience with the use of methylphenidate hydrochloride tablets to detect ethnic variations in pharmacokinetics.

-Patients with Renal Impairment Methylphenidate hydrochoride has not been studied in renally-impaired patients.
+Patients with Renal Impairment Methylphenidate hydrochloride tablets have not been studied in renally-impaired patients.
 Renal impairment is expected to have minimal effect on the pharmacokinetics of methylphenidate since less than 1% of a radiolabeled dose is excreted in the urine as unchanged compound, and the major metabolite (ritalinic acid), has little or no pharmacologic activity.

-Patients with Hepatic Impairment Methylphenidate hydrochoride has not been studied in patients with hepatic impairment.
+Patients with Hepatic Impairment Methylphenidate hydrochloride tablets have not been studied in patients with hepatic impairment.
 Hepatic impairment is expected to have minimal effect on the pharmacokinetics of methylphenidate since it is metabolized primarily to ritalinic acid by nonmicrosomal hydrolytic esterases that are widely distributed throughout the body.

 13nonclinical Toxicology